ChurchApps/ChurchAppsSupport/b1/add-cname-record.md

 In this example, let's assume we are using GoDaddy.com as the registrar, which operates with the older type of DNS configuration.
 With GoDaddy, we need to set up an A record to point the root domain to the desired IP address.

-###  Ensure your homepage path is left blank to load the website as the root.
+###  Navigate to the b1 app to ensure your homepage path is left blank to load the website as the root.

 <img width="1473" alt="Screen Shot 2023-07-08 at 8 05 03 PM" src="https://github.com/LiveChurchSolutions/ChurchAppsSupport/assets/65249159/fe610952-6889-4ab0-aab8-b03503ccbbbc">